 twitter-spaces-vs-clubhouse-audio

-People might just hop into Twitter Spaces.
+People might hop into Twitter Spaces.
 Remember, Twitter has an installed base of 351 million monthly active users (MUAs).

 In this piece, you can find a comparison between Twitter Spaces and Clubhouse.

-Even with Android users onboarded, Clubhouse could still die out slowly.
+Even with Android users onboarded Clubhouse could still die out slowly.
 Or fast.

 But it’s the lack of privacy at Clubhouse privacy that is worrying me the most.